 Our tours are designed for reasonably fit and mobile adults.

-- We accept teenagers between 12 and 15 years old on our tours when accompanied by a responsible adult.
+- One one-day tours, we accept teenagers between 12 and 15 years old on our tours when accompanied by a responsible adult.

 - For groups of three to six, our vehicle is a 2017 Mercedes Vito Tourer ‘Select’ long wheel-base.
 This is a quiet, efficient, spacious minibus with airconditioning, comfort leatherette seating, comfort suspension.
 It has wi-fi and phone charging capabilities.
 Note: a mobile/cell phone signal cannot be guaranteed in the Highlands.